 Echoes & Imprints: Towards A Sebaldian Cinema

 This is an edited transcript of a talk given at Norwich Castle on Tuesday the 27th of August 2019.
-Detail has been edited, aspects taken out and points clarified from the original talk.
-My thanks to Dr. Nick Warr and Philippa Comber in particular for the help and information given both before and after the talk.
-Introduction Considering the wealth of imagery on the walls … Continue reading Echoes & Imprints: Towards A Sebaldian Cinema
+My thanks to Dr Nick Warr and Philippa Comber for their help.
+Considering the wealth of photography on the walls of the Line of Sight exhibition housed next door (an exhibition detailing many photographs taken by the author for his novels), it is unsurprising to find the work … Continue reading Echoes & Imprints: Towards A Sebaldian Cinema

 Interview: Grant Gee + James Leyland Kirby (The Caretaker) on W.G.
 Sebald + Hauntology